liamgentile/empatia/README.md

 ##### background.js

 Acts as the backend of the extension, managing communication between the content script and storage for retrieving and setting user preferences, as well as interacting with sentiment and emotion analysis models.

+## Acknowledgements

+Thanks to https://www.npmjs.com/package/sentiment, this extension can determine the emotional polarity of text.

+Thanks to https://huggingface.co/SamLowe/roberta-base-go_emotions, this extension  can assign specific negative emotions to text.

+Thanks to <a href="https://www.flaticon.com/free-icons/letter-e" title="letter e icons">Letter e icons created by arnikahossain - Flaticon</a>, this extension has an icon.